Diversity and Multicultural Programs

 - Partnership with the International Program, First Year Experience Program, Student Activities and Learning in outreach, community and service learning opportunities for international and student of color.

 - Collaborate with the Admission Office on student of color recruitment.

-- Advise student of color organizations, such as Black Student Association (BSA), Multicultural & International Club, P.E.A.C.E.
-Alliance Club and Gender and Sexuality Alliance.
+- Advise student of color organizations, such as Black Student Association (BSA), Multicultural & International Club, and P.E.A.C.E.
+Alliance Club.

 - Serve as a resource to the campus on students of color issues.

 - Assist UMC community in building and sustaining outreach efforts with communities of color.

 - During this week the UMC celebrate different cultures with activities such as Seminars (Brow bag lunch), Ethnic food, games of the world, music, etc.